garikello3d/bigarchiver/README.md

 Q: why is this tool needed if one can use something like `tar | xz | openssl | split`?

-A: those kind of "shell" approach would require an immense number of accomanying helper code, mainly to verify the correctness of the written result
+A: those kind of "shell" approach would require an immense number of accomanying helper code, mainly to verify the correctness of the written result.
+Not to mention the portability problems of different shells in different systems.

+Q: which compression level should I use?

+A: it depends how much memory and CPU one can devote to backup process.
+Setting too low levels makes sence when input data is of high randomness (e.g. it already consists of some archive files, so trying to compress it will drain CPU power for nothing), or a machine has very little memory available.
+Setting too high levels is only useful when the output size is critical and the destination storage is expensive.
+All in all, for majority of cases levels of 4-6 is the best approach.